-Attempt to make 3D models for rogue-shaped moons of Mars.
-This is not really a 3D models, this is a regular SE "planet" with a regular cubemap texture and elevation map, but elevation amplitude is very big.
-The elevation map is 16-bit and defines a global shape of the moon, with a local terrain features like craters added linearly to it.
+Attempt to make 3D models for roughly-shaped moons of Mars.
+This is not really a 3D model, this is a regular SE "planet" with a regular cubemap texture and elevation map, but the elevation amplitude is very big.
+The elevation map is 16-bit and defines the global shape of the moon, with local terrain features like craters added linearly to it.
 The result is quite promising!
 And the main benefit of this method is virtually unlimited texture resolution.
-This could be impossble to acheive with a hard-made 3D mesh with a single texture.
+This would be impossible to achieve with a hand-made 3D mesh with a single texture.

 Phobos: